🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 • Limitations on the information businesses can collect, preventing them from collecting more information than is necessary for a particular business function

-• Expanded consumer rights surrounding right to opt out, right to deletion, right to access and right to correct inaccurate data, including the right to right to opt out of advertisers using precise geolocation (< 1/3 mile)
+• Expanded consumer rights surrounding right to opt out, right to deletion, right to access and right to correct inaccurate data, including the right to opt out of advertisers using precise geolocation (< 1/3 mile)

 • Additional restrictions on the transfer of personal information and additional penalties if information is stolen due to negligence